 Aleksandr Volkov and Sergei Krikalyov together with Valeri Polyakov became the fourth resident crew.

 An EVA by Aleksandr Volkov and Jean-Loup Chrétien on December 09, 1988 (6h 00m) was performed.
-The cosmonauts depressurized the multiport docking adapter and clambered outside MIR.
+The cosmonauts depressurized the multiport docking adapter and clambered outside Mir.
 Jean-Loup Chrétien was first out.
 He installed handrails, then attached the 15.5 kg (34 lb) Échantillons experiment rack to the handrails by springs and hooks.
-He also attached electrical wires leading from the rack to MIRs power supply. Échantillons carried five technological experiments with applications to the Hermes shuttle program.
+He also attached electrical wires leading from the rack to Mirs power supply. Échantillons carried five technological experiments with applications to the Hermes shuttle program.
 Aleksandr Volkov and Jean-Loup Chrétien then assembled the 240 kg (530 lb) ERA experiment.
 They attached a mount to handrails on the frustum linking the multiport docking unit to the small-diameter portion of the work compartment.
-After resolving problems with cables linking ERA to a control panel inside MIR, they attached the folded ERA structure to a support arm on the platform.
-The structure was designed to unfold to form a flat six-sided structure 1 metre deep by 3.8 metres across.
-From inside MIR, Sergei Krikalyov commanded the structure to unfold, but to no avail.
-Volkov then kicked ERA, causing it to unfold properly.
+After resolving problems with cables linking ERA to a control panel inside Mir, they attached the folded ERA structure to a support arm on the platform.
+The structure was designed to unfold to form a flat six-sided structure 1 meter deep by 3.8 meters across.
+From inside Mir, Sergei Krikalyov commanded the structure to unfold, but to no avail.
+Aleksandr Volkov then kicked ERA, causing it to unfold properly.
 According to Sergei Krikalyov, taking the ERA outside helped relieve the crowding problems.
 Jean-Loup Chrétien became the first non-American and non-Soviet cosmonaut to perform a spacewalk.

 Musa Manarov, Vladimir Titov, and Jean-Loup Chrétien boarded Soyuz TM-6 and undocked at 03:33 UTC December 21, 1989, but revised software installed as a result of the Soyuz TM-5 abort overloaded the spacecraft's computer.
 The landing planned for 06:48 was aborted.
 A backup software program was used and the Soyuz orbital module was retained through retrofire.
 The crew finally landed safely on December 21, 1988.

-In mid-February the Soviets announced that launch of the D-module (also called the augmentation module, or Kvant2) was the victim of delays in the production of the module to be added after it, the Tmodule (technology module, or Kristall).
-The D-module had been at Baikonur, awaiting launch, since July 1988, but the T-module would not be ready until December 1989, and the Soviets did not wish to let 3 months go by with MIR in an asymmetrical configuration (that is, with only one lateral port filled).
-Rather than handing over to another Principal Expedition crew, the MIR-4 cosmonauts would mothball MIR and return to Earth at the end of their stint.
+In mid-February the Soviets announced that launch of the D-module (also called the augmentation module, or Kvant2) was the victim of delays in the production of the module to be added after it, the T-module (technology module, or Kristall).
+The Kvant2 had been at Baikonur, awaiting launch, since July 1988, but the T-module (Kristall) would not be ready until December 1989, and the Soviets did not wish to let 3 months go by with Mir in an asymmetrical configuration (that is, with only one lateral port filled).
+Rather than handing over to another resident crew, the Mir-4 cosmonauts would mothball Mir and return to Earth at the end of their stint.

 During this mission experiments in 16 different fields were performed as topografic and spectrografic research of the Earth surface, biological and medical research (incl. blood and heart tests).